wwood/tree2tax/README.md

 Tree2tax is inspired by, but not related to, the [tax2tree](https://github.com/biocore/tax2tree) software, which doesn't suggest new taxonomic clades.

 Pre-requisites:
-* an taxonomically annotated tree, tested on greengenes 99_otus.tree
+* A taxonomically annotated tree, tested on greengenes 99_otus.tree
+* some standard Unix tools

 How:
 ```sh